FAQ's - Frequently Asked Questions

 Q. Can I use Joyful Noise for school credit on my transcript?

-A. Of course.
+A. Yes!
 At the end of each year, certificates are available upon request for students stating how many hours they have had in music education for that year.
 For high school transcripts you may count the total for fine arts or music.
 Please request certificates before the end of the year, in order to help us save postage costs.